BluRosie/hg-engine/CONFIG.md

  ``FAST_TEXT_PRINTING`` (``armips/include/config.s`` only) is a toggle that will force text to print at a really fast speed regardless of the setting.
 Borderline instant.

+ ``APPLY_ANTIPIRACY`` (``armips/include/config.s`` only) is a toggle that will apply the typical anti-piracy code changes to your ROM.
+This will allow it to work on hardware (R4, TWLmenu) better, preventing various crashes and softlocks.

  ``EXPERIENCE_FORMULA_GEN`` (``include/config.h`` only) is a number that determines whether or not the experience formula used will take into account the difference in levels in experience distribution.
 Setting this to 5, 7, or 8 will scale the experience with the level difference.
 Setting this to 1, 2, 3, 4, and 6 will use a flat experience rate.

  ``HIDDEN_ABILITIES`` (``include/config.h`` only) is a toggle for the compilation of the hidden ability system.
 Commenting the line out will disable hidden abilities.  ``HIDDEN_ABILITIES_FLAG`` determines which script flag that, when set, will give Pokémon their hidden abilities (unset immediately after giving a Pokémon its hidden ability).  ``HIDDEN_ABILITIES_STARTERS_FLAG`` is specific to the starters, and can be used as a story flag after the initial starter is given.